Dr-Terrible/go-overlay/README.md

 over [there](http://getgb.io) for more information about reproducible builds in Go.

-The _Golang Overlay_ main purpose is to create an easy way for the Go community to use Gentoo.
+The _Go Overlay_ main purpose is to create an easy way for the Go community to use Gentoo.
 This overlay strives to maintain a large set of Go packages as well as wide configuration options that users of Gentoo have come to expect.